avibrown/playtronica-tools/README.md

 # Quantizer

 This class enables the user to apply (albeit rough) quantization to the signals received from their Playtronica "Playtron" device.
-The user may pass the following arguments to the `Player` class:
+The `Player` class receives the following arguments:
 ```
 tempo             # tempo in BPM (60 is passed by default)
 metronome         # Boolean value indicating whether to play a metronome click at the start of every measure (True by default)